Best Platform for Trading Commodities in the UK (2026) - Here's what my tests revealed

 What Makes CMC Markets Good for Commodity Trading?

-CMC offers competitive commodity spreads – gold from 0.3 points.
-The Next Generation platform is powerful once configured, with 115+ technical indicators, pattern recognition, and unique commodity indices that let you take a view on “energy” or “precious metals” as sectors.
-The interface uses a panel-based layout that takes time to learn – the learning curve is real, but the analytical depth justifies it for technically-focused traders.
+CMC is the platform I lean on when I want to do real analysis.
+Spreads are competitive - gold from 0.3 points - but the draw is the Next Generation platform: 115+ technical indicators, pattern recognition that’s actually useful rather than decorative, and commodity indices that let you take a view on “energy” or “precious metals” as whole sectors.
+The panel-based layout takes a while to click, and I won’t pretend the learning curve isn’t real, but the analytical depth earns its keep once you’re settled in.

 What Are CMC Markets’ Commodity Trading Costs?